jls83/mz_scripts/README.md

 # mz_scripts
-Copies of my Python/Bash/AutoHotkey/other scripts I use at The Music Zoo
+Copies of my Python/Bash/AutoHotkey/other scripts I used at The Music Zoo